jens-limbach/SSv2-extensibility-workshop/README.md

 ## Part 1: Deploying a Basic Website to BTP
 In the first part we will deploy a very basic website to BTP which "symbolizes" a powerful side-by-side application.

-Before you start: My advise is to right-click and open all links below in a new tab so that you do not navigate away from the documentation. ;)

 ### Steps: